Megan Fox’s Doppelganger, Claudia Alende, Flaunts Figure In A Black Lacy Bra

 In the pic, the 25-year-old model was featured wearing a lacy black bra — one which allowed her to put her cleavage on full display — and a pale orange satin bottom which accentuated her slim waist.
 Claudia also wore a robe which could be seen loosely wrapped around her forearms.

-In terms of her aesthetics, the model wore a full face of makeup comprising a red lipstick, lots of highlighter to accentuate her well-defined cheekbones and plenty of mascara to give a bold look to her eyes.
+In terms of her aesthetics, the model wore a full face of makeup comprising a red lipstick, lots of highlighter to accentuate her well-defined cheekbones, and plenty of mascara to give a bold look to her eyes.
 She loosely tied her dark tresses and stared at herself in a mirror to pose for the picture.

 Per the caption, the picture was captured while Claudia — who is also a well-known singer — was shooting for her new music video, “Scared to Be Alone.”
-Although the song has been released on YoutTube, Spotify and Deezer, the video is still in the making.
+Although the song has been released on YoutTube, Spotify, and Deezer, the video is still in the making.

 As of the writing of this piece, the picture in question racked up 186,000 likes and 722 comments wherein fans and followers showered Claudia with various compliments, calling her “true goddess,” “extremely beautiful,” “sexiest woman alive,” and “epitome of hotness.”
 Others praised her for her singing talent and wished her all the success for the song.